Week 5

 Key topics: uniform acceleration; position, velocity and acceleration, mean speed theorem

-PHY 201 lecture: A calculus approach to kinematics and falling bodies.
+PHY 201 lecture: The calculus of kinematics and falling bodies: time derivatives, displacement, velocity and acceleration.

 Quiz: Quiz covering week 4 material.